A Survey for Deep Reinforcement Learning Based Network Intrusion Detection: Reinforcement Learning Basics

 \subsection{Evaluation}

 Evaluations in RL are primarily concentrated on assessing the performance of agent in particular task or environment \cite{jordan2020evaluating}.
 It relies on specific purpose of tasks, goals of agent and any available feedback information.
 There are 2 mainly used evaluation metrics, cumulative reward or discounted cumulative reward (return), which means total reward that the agent could gain in one episode or within a fixed period.
-Success Rate measures the rate at which agent reach specific goals or tasks are successfully completed.
+Success rate measures how often the agent reaches its specific goals or successfully completes assigned tasks.
 It is applicable for tasks with clear success criteria, e.g. navigation.
 Other evaluation metrics could be set up by understanding the final purpose of task as well, it will depend on the scenario where RL applied.
 Specifically, in network intrusion detection scenarios, accuracy, \hyperref[precision]{precision}, \hyperref[recall]{recall} and \hyperref[F1]{$F_1$ scores} are widely utilized, by calculating True Positive (TP), False Negative (FN), False Positive (FP) and True Negative (TN) from confusion matrix.
 In some cases, Receiver Operating Characteristics (ROC) curve \cite{hanley1989receiver} will be used to measure the model performances.
+The Area Under the ROC Curve (AUC) shown in \Cref{auc} quantifies overall discriminative ability by integrating the true positive rate over the false positive rate as the decision threshold $t$ varies, where $TPR(t) = \frac{TP(t)}{TP(t)+FN(t)}$ and $FPR(t) = \frac{FP(t)}{FP(t)+TN(t)}$ denote the true positive rate and false positive rate as functions of the decision threshold $t$, respectively.